DaddyWarbucks/feathers-fletching/docs/hooks.md

 });

-// Notice how were are querying on the joined `artist` prop
+// Notice how we are querying on the joined `artist` prop
 // by passing it `{ name: 'Johnny Cash' }` which will only return
-// albums where the artist's name is "Johnny Cash" const posts = await app.service('api/albums').find({
+// albums where the artist's name is "Johnny Cash".
+You can pass
+// any query here that you would normally pass to
+// app.service('artists', { query: {...} })
+const posts = await app.service('api/albums').find({
   query: {
     artist: { name: 'Johnny Cash' }